-OFALycée is intended for all French and French-speaking families who wish to give their children schooled in the American system a French education following the French programs from 6th to 12th grade.
+OFALycée is intended for all French-speaking families who wish to give their children schooled in the American system a French education following the French programs from 6th to 12th grade.

 What is the concept of OFALycée?

-Take advantage of the knowledge and skills acquired in the American system to meet the requirements of the French programs.
+To capitalize on the knowledge and skills acquired in the American system and to build on it further in order to meet the requirements of the French programs.

 What are OFALycée's objectives?